2009–10 Conference USA men's basketball season

-The 2009–10 Conference USA men's basketball season marks the 15th season of Conference USA basketball.
+The 2009–10 Conference USA men's basketball season marked the 15th season of Conference USA basketball.

 Preseason

 In a vote of league coaches, Tulsa center Jerome Jordan headed up the preseason All-CUSA team and was named preseason conference player of the year.
 On October 29, Jordan was named to the Naismith Award watch list.
 Jordan's teammate Ben Uzoh was named to the 30-man preseason candidate list for the Lowe's Senior CLASS Award.